Aakash1103Jha/Aakash1103Jha/README.md

 ### A Mechanical Engineer turned Software Developer

-An accomplished and detail-oriented engineer with 4 years of experience in modern application design and development.
+An accomplished and detail-oriented engineer with 5 years of experience in modern application design and development.
 Proficient in MERN technology and UI/UX design principles for products and software.
 Self-motivated team player, aiming to find creative and feasible solutions to seemingly difficult problems, to leave a long-lasting impact with exceptional work ethics.

+Currently working for one of the leading OTT platform provider in the international market, as a Senior Software Engineer, with a mentality of Team Lead.

 * 🌍  I'm based in New Delhi, India
 * 🖥️  See my portfolio at [thedevdesigner.com](http://www.thedevdesigner.com)